codyogden/killedbygoogle/README.md

 ### Link
 Link should be a resource that mentions the discontinuation date and talks about the product.
 Wikipedia is perfect.

+## Thanks Where Thanks is Due
+I'd like to thank the [Wikimedia Foundation](https://wikimediafoundation.org) and [Internet Archive](https://archive.org/) for their wonderful resources, including the ability to track down broken links, home page graphics, and screenshots of services from the past.
+They have been invaluable tools in gathering information and content for Killed by Google.
+If you are able, I encourage you to make a donation to these organizations for the wonderful work they do in sharing knowledge and preserving history.